TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed Design: Sensors and Battery Pack.md

 and will have a cost of $6,973.20 before tarrifs, shipping, and handling.
 The modules will be hooked up with Enepaq's provided busbar and bolt kits to achieve this configuration.

+<h2>Interface with other subsystems</h2>

+The battery cells are always at their output voltage unless they are not and need to be charged.
+All electrical components of the vehicle can trace their power back to the cells.
+Specifically, the cells interface with the voltage indicator and isolation relay.
+The temperature sensors communicate directly to the BMS to determine the battery operation.
+The BMS must measure the voltage of the cells at their terminals to determine cell health, the Enepaq modules do not do this function.

 <h2>Bill of Materials</h2>